MoutMout/myfirstrepo/README.md

 Document your code with the appropriate @SWG & @JMS annotations so nelmioApiDocBundle can generate the proper doc. ìf you want to automatically update your OpenAPI documentation according to your annotations & code, run this command:
-`php bin/console generate:swagger-doc`
+`php bin/console dump:api-doc`

-you can then have the documentation available on `http://127.0.0.1:8042/` by starting a swagger-ui docker container with this command `docker run -p 8042:8080 -e SWAGGER_JSON=/def/swagger.json -v $PWD:/def swaggerapi/swagger-ui`
+you can then have the documentation available on `http://127.0.0.1:8042/` by starting a swagger-ui docker container with this command `docker run -p 8042:8080 -e SWAGGER_JSON=/def/apidoc.json -v $PWD:/def swaggerapi/swagger-ui`